Reading list · Microeconomics

 8

-College as investment: human capital theory
+College as investment: human capital

 Becker’s framework — education as a durable asset with costs today and returns tomorrow.
 The rate of return, the discount rate, and why not everyone makes the same calculation.